 Reminder: As noted above and in the setting title itself, Hold and Fire is incompatible with auto-sending orders to the kitchen upon check out.
 Accordingly, “Auto-send when printing check or checking out” will be suppressed when Hold and Fire is enabled.

-7. Scroll to the top of the page and select Hold & Fire under Users / Customers.
+6. Navigate to Settings > Users/Customers and select Hold & Fire under Users / Customers.

 Using Hold and Fire in the Lavu POS App